tawesoft/golib/SECURITY.md

 Please disclose responsibly so that we can notify the users of our software with a fix and/or instructions, including a pre-announcement where appropriate.
-Do not report security issues through the public issue tracker in the first instance, unless it is being actively exploited in the wild.
+Do not report security issues through the public issue tracker in the first instance, unless the vulnerability is being actively exploited in the wild or is already public knowledge.

 Instead, please email information about vulnerabilities to [security@tawesoft.co.uk](mailto:security@tawesoft.co.uk).